firstbbice/docker-openldap/README.md

 that you'll want to get rid of (or rename and change the password for your own testing).

 The config database can be found at the Base DN of cn=config.
-The RootDN is the cn=Manager account beneath whatever base you specified with the BASE_DN ENV var with the password "secret" or whatever you specified with the MGR_PASS ENV var.

 You can monitor stats with the Base DN of cn=monitor.
-Like the cn=config connection, you'll want to specify the Base DN, not just fetch it from the LDAP server.
+Like the cn=config connection, you'll want to specify the Base DN in the ldap browser you use, not just fetch it from the LDAP server.

-The accesslog database should be visible to the normal cn=Manager login, but it's base is cn=accesslog in case it's not (I use Apache DirectoryStudio and see it along side my main DB when I connect and auth as cn=Manager).
+The accesslog database should be visible to the normal Manager login, but it's base is cn=accesslog in case it's not (I use Apache DirectoryStudio and see it along side my main DB when I connect and auth as cn=Manager).